 Hmmmm… visit Glacier, a National Park that has been on my “must do” list for too long?
 And ride a scenic road still closed to cars?
 Yes please!!
 I needed no convincing.

-Early in June 2018, I finally got to see the awe of Glacier National Park firsthand.
-If you’ve never biked the Going-to-the-Sun Road you should put it on your bucket list and absolutely go in spring when the road is still closed to vehicles.
+Early in June 2018, I finally experienced the awe of Glacier National Park firsthand, on a bicycle, with no cars.
+Bicycling the Going-to-the-Sun Road in spring when the road is still closed to vehicles is a bucket-list item and you should absolutely do it!
 I guarantee this ride will be one of the most memorable experiences of your life!
-Traveling by bike gives you the time and space to enjoy every detail of this stunning National Park.
+Traveling by bike gives you the time and space to enjoy every detail of this stunning National Park without worrying about traffic or crowds.
+It’s simply spectacular!

-Read on for more info, a mile-by-mile guide of the ride, with lots of photos of course, and tips about where to stay, what to bring, and the best local places for food and beer.
+I wrote up a mile-by-mile guide, with lots of photos of course, and tips about where to stay, what to bring, and the best local places for food and beer.

 Glacier National Park and the Going-to-the-Sun Road